 Mar 3, 2016

-Mutant obese mice with a voracious appetite appeared at random in a mouse colony at Jackson Laboratory in Bar Harbor, Maine, in 1950.
-Such animals were found to have a (ob) genetic mutation.
-During the 1960s, Douglas Coleman found mice with both diabetic (db) and obese (ob) genetic mutations.
-In 1992, after genetic inbreeding and testing, Coleman, collaborating with Rudolph Leibel, theorized that they had produced obese (ob) mice that were lacking a protein hormone that modulated food intake and body weight and (db) mice that could produce the hormone but lacked the receptor to detect its signal.
+In 1950, mutant obese mice with a voracious appetite were discovered by chance in a mouse colony at Jackson Laboratory in Bar Harbor, Maine.
+These mice exhibited an (ob) genetic mutation.
+In the 1960s, Douglas Coleman identified mice with both diabetic (db) and obese (ob) genetic mutations.
+After extensive genetic inbreeding and testing, Coleman, in collaboration with Rudolph Leibel, proposed that the obese (ob) mice lacked a protein hormone regulating food intake and body weight, while the diabetic (db) mice could produce the hormone but lacked the receptor to detect its signal.

 One of a series of sumo wrestlers drawn by Utagawa Kuniyoshi (1797–1861), a master of Japanese woodblock prints and painting.
 Competitors in sumo wrestling have no maximum weight limits and have been known to weigh in excess of 500 pounds (225 kilograms).